SamuelSwartzberg/flashcardifying_text_temp/inf.md

 As with the Promise.resolve and .reject, you pass the rejectionFunc the reason for rejecting, and the resolutionFunc the thing you want to fulfill with, or another promise

 JS has a few methods for acting on multiple promises at once:
-Promise.race() takes n promises and runs the attached callback <b>once</b> the first promise resolves.
+Promise.race() takes n promises and runs the attached callback ⁑once⁑ the first promise resolves.
 Promise.all()/allResolved() runs the attached callback once all passed promises are resolved.
 The attached callback will recieve all returned results as an array.
 ⟮c1;Promise.allSettled()⟯ is like ⟮c1;Promise.all()⟯, but the ⟮c2;former⟯ will ⟮c3;continue even if one rejects⟯, the ⟮c2;latter⟯ will ⟮c3;not⟯